-One of our Domestic Abuse Safety Advisor says: “Victims may want the abuse to stop, but not the relationship to end.
+One of our Domestic Abuse Safety Advisors says: “Victims may want the abuse to stop, but not the relationship to end.
 Sometimes because of the manipulation they are experiencing they can feel guilty, that they are doing something wrong to cause the abuse.
 They don’t ask for help because they are embarrassed or ashamed of their situation, fear being judged or stigmatised.
 Or religious, cultural or other beliefs reinforce staying in a relationship.”

 Victims who share children with the abuser can fear for their safety.
 They may be cut off from their families, and friends.
 The abuse can lead to feelings of low self-esteem, isolation, depression, and helplessness.”

 Victims can also be vulnerable, they may experience poor mental or physical health, drug or alcohol problems or debt.
 They may be under the financial control of their abuser and feel they have nowhere to go, or no ability to get away.”